otrv4/otrv4/otrv4.md

 is a way for two parties to mutually agree upon a shared key and authenticate one another while also allowing a level of participation deniability.

-This process is based on the [Spawn protocol][2], which utilizes Dual Receiver Encryption (DRE) and a NIZKPK for authentication (Auth).
+This process is based on the [Spawn protocol][2], which utilizes dual-receiver encryption (DRE) and a non-interactive zero-knowledge proofs of knowledge (NIZKPK) for authentication (Auth).

 Alice long-term Cramer-Shoup key-pair is `SKa = (x1a, x2a, y1a, y2a, za)` and `PKa = (Ca, Da, Ha)`.
 Bob long-term Cramer-Shoup key-pair is `SKb = (x1b, x2b, y1b, y2b, zb)` and `PKb = (Cb, Db, Hb)`.
 Both key pairs are generated with `DRGen()`.

+TODO: x/X is the better name?
+Also, this is integer/point?
 ```
 x_*: 3072-bit DH secret key
 X_*: 3072-bit DH public key